Kathleen Kitto, Dean, Old Main 530, 360-650-3170

 Awarding of the Master’s Degree

 The master’s degree is earned at the end of the quarter in which the student has completed all degree requirements and has filed the application for degree.
 Recommendation for the degree is made to the Graduate Council by the student’s program advisor and thesis committee (if in a thesis program).
 Application for the degree must be made by the last day of classes of the quarter prior to the quarter the student intends to graduate.
-A student must be enrolled for at least two regular credits or GRAD 699 during the quarter in which the degree is awarded.
+A student must also be enrolled for at least two state-supported credits at WWU during the quarter in which the degree is awarded or during the preceding (calendar) quarter.
 Auditing a course for this purpose is not permitted.
 A commencement ceremony is held at the end of each quarter.
 Students participate in the commencement ceremony for the quarter in which degree requirements are met, including filing the application for degree and paying the diploma fee by the stated deadline.

 The Woodring College of Education, not the Graduate School, administers the certification of P-12 teachers.
-Students interested in certification at the P-12 or secondary level, contact the Secondary Education Department, MH 400 360-650-3327.
-Students interested in Special Education P-12 certification, contact the Special Education Department, MH 201A, 360-650-3330.
-Other certification questions can be directed to the Office of Certification & Accreditation, MH, 150, 360-650-4930 or wce.wwu.edu/cert/certification-accreditation.
+Students interested in certification at the P-12 or secondary level, contact the Secondary Education Department, MH 173 360-650-3327.
+Students interested in Special Education P-12 certification, contact the Special Education Department, MH 161, 360-650-3330.
+Other certification questions can be directed to the Teacher Certification, Student Services, MH 250, 360-650-4930 or wce.wwu.edu/cert/certification-accreditation.

 Undergraduate and Post-Baccalaureate Enrollment in 500/600 Level Courses